appold-mayfair/sundial_docs/technical-spec/0-frontmatter/2-abstract.rst

 - State transition mechanics
 - Dispute resolution mechanisms

-Midgard’s architecture represents a major advancement in the scalability and security of general-purpose L2s on Cardano.
+Sundial's architecture represents a major advancement in the scalability and security of general-purpose L2s on Cardano.

 **Economic Model:**